 The leap year rule is simple, and manufacturers can elect to design products that automatically know whether a year is a leap year by looking at the year code.
 However, since the WWVB time code uses two-digit year codes (Section 7.C), these must first be converted to four digits before testing to see whether the year is a leap year, due to the problem with centurial years (years that end with 00).
-Year numbers that are evenly divisible by 4 are leap years, with the exception of centurial years, which must be evenly divisible by $400.^{[4]}$ Thus, 2000 was a leap year, whereas 2100, 2200, and 2300 will not be leap years.
-It is highly unlikely that the leap year rule will change, but in the event that it did, we recommend that the leap year rule is programmed into the product, we recommend that it be used only to backup or verify the time code information.
+Year numbers that are evenly divisible by 4 are leap years, with the exception of centurial years, which must be evenly divisible by 400.^[4] Thus, 2000 was a leap year, whereas 2100, 2200, and 2300 will not be leap years.
+It is highly unlikely that the leap year rule will change, but in the event that it did, we recommend that the leap year information in the time code be used when possible.
+If the leap year rule is programmed into the product, we recommend that it be used only to backup or verify the time code information.